Lubricants and Solvents

 available that makes for easier application because it goes on as a liquid

 and then congeals into a grease.
 This can get into tight areas so it may

-work to grease inaccessible areas when one does not have the time to
+serve to grease inaccessible areas when one does not have the time to

 disassemble a piece of equipment for its lubrication schedule.

 - Methanol: Usually used to remove fingerprint oils from lamp